 - The surnames on the lockers where Gordon goes to collect his HEV suit are of people from the development team.
 Gordon also has a book by Half-Life writer Marc Laidlaw in his locker.

-, a popular TV series.
+References to the gameThe game makes an appearance in season 1, episode 22 of Lost, a popular TV series.
 Some in-game action is shown, and the characters shortly discuss the use and the effectiveness of the crowbar as a weapon.

 - In 2004, Valve released a re-mastered version using Half Life 2's Source engine, called Half-Life: Source.